 Why does it mention Kares three times in connection with Tum'ah?

-What does "ve'Tum'aso alav" mean?
+What does "v'Tum'aso alav" mean?

 Rashi: It means that the person (and not the Basar) 1 is Tamei.

-And why does the Pasuk conclude "Ani Hashem"?
+Why does the Pasuk conclude "Ani Hashem"?

 Rashi: To preclude the notion that the perpetrator is cut off from the people in his location and that he can go and live somewhere else; 1 I am everywhere!